Lamden/docs/docs/installing_node.md

 print(w.signing_key)
 ```

 ### 2. Setup `genesis.json`

 The file `genesis.json` is a core of the blockchain.
-In this file we define the account that will store the balance of TAU.
-The balance can be distributed regarding logic of smart contracts.
+In this file, we define the account that will store the balance of TAU.
+The balance can be distributed regarding the logic of smart contracts.

-To make blockchain alive you need to edit `genesis.json` and paste address of your master account in the parameter 'VK'.
+To make blockchain alive, you need to edit `genesis.json` and paste the address of your master account in the parameter 'VK'.

 Open `genesis.json`.